 What Is a Custodial Wallet?

-A custodial wallet is a type of cryptocurrency wallet where a third party typically a centralized exchange or custody service holds and manages your private keys on your behalf.
-Rather than giving you full control over your assets, this setup places your crypto under the care of a platform that acts as a digital custodian.
+A custodial wallet is a cryptocurrency solution in which private keys are managed by a third party, usually a centralised exchange or storage service.
+In this model, the platform acts as a digital custodial, ensuring the management of your assets and the security of operations, while the user does not get full control over his funds.
 You access your funds through a standard login, and if you forget your password or lose access, recovery is usually possible via customer support.

-However, the trade-off is control.
-Since you don’t hold the private key, you’re essentially trusting someone else to manage and protect your crypto.
-If the custodian is compromised or shuts down unexpectedly, your access to funds could be delayed or lost entirely.
-While convenient, custodial wallets require users to weigh ease of use against the core principle of crypto ownership: control of your own keys.
+However, the main compromise is control.
+Since you do not own a private key, you trust a third party to manage and protect your cryptocurrency.
+In case of compromise of the custodian or its unexpected closure, access to your funds may be limited or completely lost.
+Despite the convenience, depositary wallets require users to weigh the ease of use against the basic principle of cryptocurrency: control over their own keys.

 What Is a Non-Custodial Wallet?